Find out what is happening in Pocklington and Market Weighton this week

 Market Weighton

 Community Hall: Christmas Carol Concert by candlelight with the Weighton Waytes Choir at 2pm.
-Includes sings-a-lons, jokes and rerfreshments/mince pies served to your table.
+Includes sing-a-longs, jokes and refreshments/mince pies served to your table.
 Admission £5 per person.
 Payable at the Door.
 Contact I King on 01430 872707 for more details.

 15 December